GregOnNet/-deprecated-dotfiles/README.md

 ### umlaute.sh

-This file configures the bash to display *ä, ö, ü*
+This file configures the bash to display *ä, ö, ü*.

 ## git/